tomaspetera/english-for-designers/02-first-impression/final.md

 # My projects:

 ## Fits (branding)
-The assignment centered around creating our own brand, and my focus was on a non-existent brand called Fits.
-The emphasis was on sports clothing designed for exceptional comfort and a perfect fit.
-Additionally, it included a specialized YouTube channel demonstrating the correct techniques for various exercises and strength training, both in the gym and at home.
+This is my project, where the task was to create my own brand.
+I focused on developing my own branding for a yet non-existent brand named FITS.
+The truncation of the word FITS is intentional to suggest that all items will precisely fit your body.
+As you've already gathered, the brand specializes in designing clothing specifically for individuals engaged in sports activities such as running or working out at the gym.

+The visual identity is solely built around the name, which is typographically adjusted to convey a sense of dynamism.
+Moreover, upon purchasing clothing for a specific activity, customers gain access to a YouTube channel where prepared videos are available.
+These videos are categorized, each demonstrating how to perform a particular exercise either at the gym or in a home environment.
+In the image here, you can see the entire visual presentation in advertising, clothing, and the YouTube channel where the mentioned videos are accessible, along with a preview of the future brand's logo.

 ![Page 12](https://github.com/tomaspetera/english-for-designers/blob/9ffc98445c7493bb3499ce58baa0370aecd08bbb/02-first-impression/img/fits.jpg)